 Basic earnings per share is calculated by dividing net income or loss attributable to common shareholders by the weighted average number of common shares outstanding during the period.
 Diluted earnings per share is calculated in the same manner, with further adjustments made to reflect the dilutive impact of instruments convertible into the Company's common shares.

-The following table sets forth the computation of basic and diluted income (loss) per common share for the three and six months ended June 30, 2022 and 2021:
+The following table sets forth the computation of basic and diluted income (loss) per common share for the years ended December 31, 2022 and 2021: